QnnOkabayashi/qnnokabayashi.github.io/_posts/2021-8-20-Google Summer of Code '21 Work Product.md

 * https://github.com/QnnOkabayashi/tracing-tests

 # Moving forward 🚀
-The core functionality combining `tracing` to Kanidm is complete, and already merged into Kanidm.
-However, the full integration into the code base isn't quite complete yet, but the process is very straight forward (and tedious).
+The core functionality of using `tracing` within Kanidm is complete, and already merged to `master`.
+However, the full integration into the code base isn't quite complete yet, but the process is very straight forward.

 If you're looking to extend my work, great!
 The idea right now is to integrate my work alongside `AuditScope`, and once that's finished, eventually wipe `AuditScope`'s existance from the face of the Earth.
-TL:DR: don't delete `AuditScope` stuff (yet).

 Here's the workflow for integrating my changes: